- Wilderness Explorer

 Pack up and bid adieu to your Wilderness Discoverer crew this morning.
 Optional excursions are available for purchase or you can spend the day leisurely exploring downtown Juneau, and enjoy lunch in town.
 Later this afternoon, board the Wilderness Explorer and get acquainted with your new crew and travel companions as you cruise toward Glacier Bay National Park for your next day's adventure!

 Linger near South Marble Island and spot the many species of birds that call this area home, keeping your eyes on the water and the island for brightly-colored puffins.
 After searching for more wildlife, stop at the Park Service’s Headquarters at Bartlett Cove for a hike through the rainforest.
 Tidewater glaciers sweep like rivers of ice down massive mountain valleys, terminating before you in the waters of Glacier Bay.
-Enjoy two consecutive evenings in virtual isolation inside Glacier Bay at anchor in a hidden cove as larger vessels have exited the bay.
+Enjoy virtual isolation inside Glacier Bay at anchor in a hidden cove as larger vessels have exited the bay.
 Conditions permitting, you’ll also have a rare opportunity to hike or kayak or tour via shore boat.

 Set your course for arguably the richest whale waters in Southeast Alaska.
 Join the Captain on the bridge or the Expedition Leaders/Naturalists out on deck in search of marine mammals, primarily in the Icy Strait/Pt.
 Adolphus area.
 Ride the skiffs for a closer inspection of the remote coastline with eyes set on the shoreline for possible bear sightings.